 - enroll in income-based repayment (IBR) if your payments are too high to manage

-- if you’re already in default, you can get yourself out through loan rehabilitation
+- if you’re already in default, try loan rehabilitation

 These are all very good tips to pay and manage your student loans.
 However, there’s still a problem.